Carhacking: How the automotive industry can learn from process control security

 These themes are not new to us.
 On the face of it, it appears the automotive industry has learnt nothing from the experience of securing industrial control systems in other industries.
 Lessons which are easy to find as they are embodied in the numerous industrial control systems’ security guidelines and standards.
 The stock answer from the automotive industry seems to be “we’re spending lots of money on it” as if that will make it alright.

-There is an explosion of making physical things, including cars, “smart” and connected - the Internet of Things (as discussed in our recent article on the journey of security).
+There is an explosion of making physical things, including cars, “smart” and connected - the Internet of Things.
 Connected fridges, kettles, washing machines, surgical robots, lights.
 And the list goes on.
 Security researchers are discovering that many, if not most, of these devices have serious security weaknesses.

 The energy industries have been connecting their operational technology (OT) to their IT environment for many years and have learnt quite a few things along the way.
 So what can the automotive industry learn from the energy industries to help secure their control systems?